Achille18/TASD-IDD/README.md

 # TASD-IDD
-Software Defined Intrusion Detection Dataset based on ONOS and Openflow v1.3 RAW and ML dataset for SDN intrusion detection
+Software Defined Intrusion Detection Dataset based on ONOS and Openflow v1.3 -->RAW and ML dataset for SDN intrusion detection
 # Machine learning
 Containing 64 attributes and 44 features ready for use with ML
 # More Details